Sky-seed0215/Sky-seed0215/README.md

 # This is Sky-seed0215 : Skydelta

-### :headphones:Sound game BGM lover - :computer:Studying Python...
+### :headphones:Rhythm Game BGM lover - :computer:Studying Python...

 #### :diamond_shape_with_a_dot_inside:stats